giselcgomez/PacMen/README.md

 - Stop Bottom refreshes the browser to stop PacMen movements
 - Change direction to the PacMan (the implementation of this code is incomplete)

+*How to Use:*
+- Download all the files into the same folder
+- Open index.html in your browser
+- To add a PacMan click on the "Add PacMan" button
+- To start animation click on the "Start Game" button
+- To stop animation click on the "Stop Game" button

 ---
 *Where to go from here:*